PuttingTheDnDInTDD/EverCraft-Kata/README.markdown

 > As a player I want to play a Paladin so that I can smite evil, write wrongs, and be a self-righteous jerk

 - has 8 hit points per level instead of 5
-- +2 to attack and damage when attacking evil characters
+- +2 to attack and damage when attacking Evil characters
-- does triple damage when critting on an evil character (i.e. add the +2 bonus for a regular attack, and then triple that)
+- does triple damage when critting on an Evil character (i.e. add the +2 bonus for a regular attack, and then triple that)
 - attacks roll is increased by 1 for every level instead of every other level
 - can only have Good alignment